Laplace operator

 In mathematics, the Laplace operator or Laplacian is a differential operator given by the divergence of the gradient of a scalar function on Euclidean space.
 It is usually denoted by the symbols $\nabla\cdot\nabla$, $\nabla^2$ (where $\nabla$ is the nabla operator), or $\Delta$.
 In a Cartesian coordinate system, the Laplacian is given by the sum of second partial derivatives of the function with respect to each independent variable.
 In other coordinate systems, such as cylindrical and spherical coordinates, the Laplacian also has a useful form.
 Informally, the Laplacian Δf (p) of a function f at a point p measures by how much the average value of f over small spheres or balls centered at p deviates from f (p).

 The Laplace operator is named after the French mathematician Pierre-Simon de Laplace (1749–1827), who first applied the operator to the study of celestial mechanics: the Laplacian of the gravitational potential due to a given mass density distribution is a constant multiple of that density distribution.
 Solutions of Laplace's equation Δf = 0 are called harmonic functions and represent the possible gravitational potentials in regions of vacuum.

 The Laplacian occurs in many differential equations describing physical phenomena.
 Poisson's equation describes electric and gravitational potentials; the diffusion equation describes heat and fluid flow; the wave equation describes wave propagation; and the Schrödinger equation describes the wave function in quantum mechanics.
 In image processing and computer vision, the Laplacian operator has been used for various tasks, such as blob and edge detection.
 The Laplacian is the simplest elliptic operator and is at the core of Hodge theory as well as the results of de Rham cohomology.
+It is also essentially the infinitesimal generator of standard Brownian motion on $\mathbf R^n$.